What is HBAR? An introduction to Hedera

 Who created Hedera?

-While Baird remains the face of Hedera, the network is also managed by a governing council of organisations that have invested in it, including Boeing, Google, IBM, and The London School of Economics.
+The network is managed by a Global Governing Council of organizations that have invested in it, including Boeing, Google, IBM, and The London School of Economics.

 The more Hedera attracts the attention of such reputable institutions, the more it boosts its reputation as a trusted network.
 To give an idea of just how well regarded it is, England’s National Health Service recently used it to keep records of its COVID vaccines.
 For one of the world’s leading health services to rely on Hedera in such turbulent times as these is a major vote of confidence.